Jeevas-24/Portfolio_Website/README.md

 # What is this project?

-This webapp is to showcase the projects.
+This webapp is to Show the projects.

 ## Web developments